cnidaire/Master1_Internship/report.md

 # Conclusion and Discussion

 In conclusion, I am not so far from being able to create the database containing the sequences from NCBI.
 However, to have a complete database, I still need to add the DNA sequences of the nifH gene coming from the other databases such as UKProt and SwissProt.
-It will take time because the syntax and the packages to automatically retrieve the information will be different and will need more time than the 7 week I was given.
+It will take time because the syntax and the packages to automatically retrieve the information will be different and will need more time than the 7 weeks I was given.
+Furthermore, the current taxonomy coming directly from NCBI is not normalized because there are some subclasses that we need to get rid of.